The hit play will run at the Gielgud Theatre for a limited run

 The cast of Hamilton chat about what makes starring in the hit West End musical so special, and the legacy of the show.

-Hamilton has extended until the end of July 2019, confirming a new booking period from 1 – 27 July.
-Tickets for the new performances will be on sale from midday on Monday 11 March 2019.
+Hamilton has extended until the 28 September 2019, confirming a new booking period from 2 – 28 September.
+Tickets for the new performances will be on sale from midday on Monday 29 April 2019.

-The extension means the release of yet another 40,000 tickets for the recent WhatsOnStage Award winner, which claimed five wins at the star-studded event earlier this month.
+The extension means the release of thousands of more tickets for the recent WhatsOnStage Award winner, which claimed five wins at the star-studded event in March.

 It cements the acclaim for the five star musical, which reopened the renovated Victoria Palace Theatre towards the end of 2017.